Septuagint: Jewish legend

-According to tradition, Ptolemy II Philadelphus (the Greek Pharaoh of Egypt) sent seventy-two Jewish translators—six from each of the Twelve Tribes of Israel—from Jerusalem to Alexandria to translate the Tanakh from Biblical Hebrew into Koine Greek, for inclusion in his library.
-This narrative is found in the pseudepigraphic Letter of Aristeas to his brother Philocrates, and is repeated by Philo of Alexandria, Josephus (in Antiquities of the Jews), and by later sources (including Augustine of Hippo).
+According to tradition, Ptolemy II Philadelphus (the Greek Pharaoh of Egypt) sent seventy-two Hebrew translators—six from each of the Twelve Tribes of Israel—from Jerusalem to Alexandria to translate the Tanakh from Biblical Hebrew into Koine Greek, for inclusion in his library.
+This narrative is found in the possibly pseudepigraphic Letter of Aristeas to his brother Philocrates, and is repeated by Philo of Alexandria, Josephus (in Antiquities of the Jews), and by later sources (including Augustine of Hippo).
 It is also found in the Tractate Megillah of the Babylonian Talmud:

 Philo of Alexandria writes that the number of scholars was chosen by selecting six scholars from each of the twelve tribes of Israel.
-One might think that caution is needed here regarding the accuracy of this statement by Philo of Alexandria, as it could seem to imply the ongoing existence of the twelve tribes as such during King Ptolemy's reign, and that the Ten Lost Tribes of the twelve tribes had not been forcibly resettled by Assyria almost 500 years previously.
+Caution is needed here regarding the accuracy of this statement by Philo of Alexandria, as it implies that the twelve tribes were still in existence during King Ptolemy's reign, and that the Ten Lost Tribes of the twelve tribes had not been forcibly resettled by Assyria almost 500 years previously.
+Although not all the people of the ten tribes were scattered, many peoples of the ten tribes sought refuge in Jerusalem and survived, preserving a remnant of each tribe and their lineages.
+Jerusalem swelled to five times its prior population due to the influx of refugees.

-However, it has been noted that numerous refugees from the northern Kingdom of Israel (the homeland of the Ten Lost Tribes) made it into the territory of the southern Kingdom of Judah before the Assyrian victory.
-Since they were not taken into captivity, and since tribal affiliation, being passed from father to son, is patrilineal, it is conceivable that many of the descendants of refugees from the Northern Kingdom would still have known the tribes to which they belonged, even at the time of King Ptolemy.
-It could thus have been from this remnant of the otherwise "lost" Ten Tribes that King Ptolemy acquired the other 60 sages needed for the translation.
 According to later rabbinic tradition (which considered the Greek translation as a distortion of sacred text and unsuitable for use in the synagogue), the Septuagint was given to Ptolemy two days before the annual Tenth of Tevet fast.

 According to Aristobulus of Alexandria's fragment 3, portions of the Law were translated from Hebrew into Greek long before the well-known Septuagint version.
 He stated that Plato and Pythagoras knew the Jewish Law and borrowed from it.

 In the preface to his 1844 translation of the Septuagint, Lancelot Charles Lee Brenton acknowledges that the Jews of Alexandria were likely to have been the writers of the Septuagint, but dismisses Aristeas' account as a pious fiction.
 Instead, he asserts that the real origin of the name "Septuagint" pertains to the fact that the earliest version was forwarded by the authors to the Jewish Sanhedrin at Alexandria for editing and approval.

+The Jews of Alexandria celebrated the translation with an annual festival on the island of Pharos, where the Lighthouse of Alexandria stood—the location where the translation was said to have taken place.
+During the festival, a large gathering of Jews, along with some non-Jewish visitors, would assemble on the beach for a grand picnic.